Selective inversion recovery quantitative magnetization transfer imaging: Toward a 3 T clinical application in multiple sclerosis.

 Digital Object Identifier (DOI)

 Bagnato, Francesca; Franco, Giulia; Ye, Fei; Fan, Run; Commiskey, Patricia; Smith, Seth A; Xu, Junzhong; and Dortch, Richard, "Selective inversion recovery quantitative magnetization transfer imaging: Toward a 3 T clinical application in multiple sclerosis."
 (2020).
-Neurobiology.
+Translational Neuroscience.
 487.